ds-horizon/delivr-server-ota/api/ENVIRONMENT.md

 ### Debugging

-- `LOGGING`: Turn on CodePush-specific logging of API and Storage requests.
+- `LOGGING`: Turn on Delivr OTA-specific logging of API and Storage requests.
 If this is insufficient, Azure Storage and Express also have their own configurable logging features.
 - `DEBUG_DISABLE_AUTH`: Set to 'true' to skip authentication and impersonate existing user.
 When set, server uses `DEBUG_USER_ID` as logged in user for all requests requiring authentication.
 - `DEBUG_USER_ID`: Backend id of existing user to impersonate when `DEBUG_DISABLE_AUTH` is set to 'true'.
 Default value: 'default'.

 ### Redis
 To enable the Redis caching layer, set:

-- `REDIS_HOST`: The IP address where the Redis server is hosted (e.g.: codepush.redis.cache.windows.net)
+- `REDIS_HOST`: The IP address where the Redis server is hosted
 - `REDIS_PORT`: The port which Redis is listening on (usually 6379 for HTTP and 6380 for HTTPS).
 Note that node_redis does not support HTTPS natively.
 - `REDIS_KEY` (If authentication is enabled for Redis): The key used to authenticate requests to the Redis cache.
+- `REDIS_CLUSTER_ENABLED`: Set to 'true' to enable Redis cluster mode for high availability and scalability.
+Defaults to 'false' for single-node Redis instances.
+- `REDIS_TIMEOUT`: Connection timeout in milliseconds for Redis operations.
+Leave empty to use default timeout values.

 ### Unit testing
 To perform the unit tests against Azure storage: